pallets-eco/flask-openid/docs/index.rst

 Alternatively the object can be instantiated without the application in which case it can later be registered for an application with the :meth:`~OpenID.init_app` method.

+The list of URL roots that are safe to redirect the user to are passed via `safe_roots`.
+Whenever the url root of the ``'next'`` request argument is not in this list, the user will get redirected to the app root.
+All urls that are local to the current app are always regared as trusted.
+This security mechanism can be disabled by  leaving `safe_roots` out, but this is not suggested.

 The current logged in user has to memorized somewhere, we will use the ``'openid'`` key in the `session`.
 This can be implemented in a